ros2/ros2_documentation/source/Installation/Prerelease-Testing.rst

       docker docker run -it osrf/ros2:nightly

-For support on running GUI applications in Docker, see `User GUI's with Docker <https://wiki.ros.org/docker/Tutorials/GUI>`_.
+For support on running GUI applications in Docker, take a look at the tutorial `User GUI's with Docker <https://wiki.ros.org/docker/Tutorials/GUI>`_ or the tool `rocker <https://github.com/osrf/rocker>`_.